dotnet/AspNetCore.Docs/aspnetcore/mvc/razor-pages/ui-class.md

 ## Override views, partial views, and pages

-When a view, partial view, or Razor Page is found in both the web app and the UI class library, the Razor markup (*.cshtml* file) in the web app takes precedence.
+When a view, partial view, or Razor Page is found in both the web app and the Razor Class Library, the Razor markup (*.cshtml* file) in the web app takes precedence.
 For example, add *Pages/Test.cshtml* to WebApp1, and the Test page in the WebApp1 will take precedence over the Test page in the Razor Class Libary.

 Copy the *RazorUIClassLib/Pages/Shared/_Message.cshtml* partial view to *WebApp1/Pages/Shared/_Message.cshtml*.
 Update the markup to indicate the new location.
 Build and run the app to verify the app's version of the partial is being used.